swt-initiative31/documents/results/gtk.md

 - **Embedding of other window handles (AWT) :**

     It is possible to generate swt-awt-gtk-4966r2.dll on Windows, which allows to run SWT snippets 154, 155, 300, and 361 that use the SWT.EMBEDDED flag.
     The approach followed includes creating a Windows-specific swt_awt_win32.c file, and the respective object file is used in make_win32.mak to build the SWT-AWT binaries.
     However, further verification is needed to determine which scenarios fail.
      I noticed that maximizing the window causes the contents to disappear for  300 and Snippet 361 runs but fails on further interaction.
     The changes are committed to https://github.com/swt-initiative31/prototype-gtk/commit/e5414eb4d83ae109fb2fa3651784d5d234e9cbed

 - **Edge browser integration :**

     Because GTK does not support the webkitGTK port on Windows OS and if we need to embed the Edge browser, we would have to use Microsoft OLE, which was previously used for SWT with Win32.

     The approach followed will be a platform dependent browser which still uses win32 APIs to build SWT binaries for browser support.
     Current approach followed is to reuse the SWT's browser codebase which uses Microsoft OLE and windows libraries and also win32 APIs.
     Using this approach able to build SWT binaries having both GTK and Win32 APIs building together .

-Snippets related to browser are failing at runtime currently.
+    - Snippets related to browser are failing at runtime currently.
--- Not able to receive the pointer to Webview2 Controller from OLE framework which uses asynchronous call back.
+       - Not able to receive the pointer to Webview2 Controller from OLE framework which uses asynchronous call back.
--- Able to receive the pointer to webview2 Environment which uses asynchronous call back mechanisms
+       - Able to receive the pointer to webview2 Environment which uses asynchronous call back mechanisms

 - **PrintDialog :**

     `UnsupportedLinkError` is thrown for some of the printer APIs of GTK on Windows OS in SWT (for example, `gtk_enumerate_printers`, `gtk_print_unix_dialog_new`).
 On a Linux machine, these APIs are located in the `unix-print` directory under GTK3/4.
 This folder typically contains components for integrating GTK applications with the system's printing capabilities, such as CUPS (Common UNIX Printing System).

      On Windows, GTK uses GDI (Graphics Device Interface) for printing.
 The GTK source code (`gtkprintoperation-win32.c`) contains GDI APIs such as `StartDoc`, `StartPage`, `EndPage`, and `EndDoc`, which are part of `wingdi.h`.

- -The printer code in Windows SWT needs to be rewritten using the appropriate GTK APIs for Windows.
+  The printer code in Windows SWT needs to be rewritten using the appropriate GTK APIs for Windows.
 In case appropriate GTK APIs are not found then need to use win32 APIs to support the case.

      GTK on Windows offers callback-based printing at the API level but relies on job-based printing via Win32 at the implementation level.
 SWT using GTK at API level (This has to be rechecked)

      Two standalone GTK applications were created using C and Java to test printer operations on Windows OS.
 Basic operation of printing the text is working.
 Print to pdf and print to printer is working

 ### Achievements